bacalhau-project/bacalhau/docs/docs/examples/model-inference/stable-diffusion-gpu/index.md

 # Stable Diffusion on a GPU

-This example tutorial demonstrates how to use stable diffusion on a GPU and run it on the [Bacalhau](https://www.bacalhau.org/) network.
+This example tutorial demonstrates how to use stable diffusion on a GPU and run it on the [Bacalhau](https://www.bacalhau.org/) demo network.
 [Stable Diffusion](https://github.com/CompVis/stable-diffusion) is a state of the art text-to-image model that generates images from text and was developed as an open-source alternative to [DALL·E 2](https://openai.com/dall-e-2/).
 It is based on a [Diffusion Probabilistic Model](https://arxiv.org/abs/2102.09672) and uses a [Transformer](https://arxiv.org/abs/1706.03762) to generate images from text.

 ## TL;DR